 This New York Times article notes that your feet and hands may get colder faster as you grow older.

 This is just the tip of the iceberg regarding what older people may experience in the winter.
 A senior may also sleep more often, or try to, because of the increased darkness in the cold season.

 If they have arthritis or other conditions that cause chronic pain, then their pain may be higher in the winter seasons compared to warmer times of the year.

 Although you typically only associate hypothermia with freezing cold, outdoor weather, it’s possible for seniors to experience this condition without a trek through arctic temps.

-written about hypothermia in seniors on our blog before, and it’s a very real concern in the wintertime.
+In fact, hypothermia is a very real concern in the wintertime.

 If any senior family members are experiencing symptoms like confusion, slowed speech, word slurring, exhaustion, and much slower movements, these are signs of hypothermia.
 Get them medical attention right away.

 What Temperature Is Too Dangerous For Elderly People?